Ideas for improving cultures of care

-- Working with their coaches for project coaching for teams to implement their change idea, and improve the culture for staff and patients.
-This is being supported via five hours of team coaching over 5 months.
+- Worked with their coaches for project coaching for teams to implement their change idea, and improve the culture for staff and patients.
+This was supported via five hours of team coaching over 5 months.

-- Holding reflective practice sessions facilitated by nominated team members who have, or will have, attended a 2-day training course, and are being supported through ongoing group supervision
+- Held reflective practice sessions facilitated by nominated team members who have attended a 2-day training course, and are being supported through ongoing group supervision

-- Supporting members of their team to develop their practice in line with the Culture of Care standards, through individual coaching sessions
+- Supported members of their team to develop their practice in line with the Culture of Care standards, through individual coaching sessions

-From Cohort 1, a huge range of projects are being implemented to improve staff care and development.
+A huge range of projects were implemented to improve staff care and development.

 - Some projects included improving cultural awareness on wards through creating the role of an Equality, Diversity and Inclusion Champion, having regular coffee chats across shift patterns on topics such as anti-racism, and linking into resources offered by providers to set up training and Q&As for staff and service users.